Cable television in the United States: 1980–2015: Cable reaches its peak

 In the 1980s, the number of homes with cable grew dramatically, from an estimated 16 million in 1980 to 50 million in 1990.
 The growth of cable offered new opportunities for entrepreneurs and media companies to reach niche audiences.
-Coming on the heels of the 1979 launch of Nickelodeon children’s network and the ESPN sports channel, founded CNN, a 24-hour news network, in 1980, and TNT in 1988.
+Coming on the heels of the 1979 launch of Nickelodeon children's network and the ESPN sports channel, Ted Turner founded CNN, a 24-hour news network, in 1980, and TNT in 1988.
 Warner-Amex Satellite Entertainment launched MTV, a music video network, in 1981.

 The growth was fueled by a combination of a more favorable regulatory environment and the spread of new technology such as improved wiring and satellite technology, which made more channels available to more households.
 The growth continued in the 1990s, with coverage reaching 67.7 million homes by 2000.
-That same year, Rupert Murdoch launched Fox News, while a partnership of NBC News and Microsoft introduced MSNBC, a news outlet that had a presence on cable and the internet.
+In 1996, Rupert Murdoch launched Fox News, while a partnership of NBC News and Microsoft introduced MSNBC, a news outlet that had a presence on cable and the internet.

-Writing in Forbes, media and advertising consultant Brad Adgate said cable TV “was in its zenith” in the early 2010s because more than 100 million households subscribed to pay TV and the industry’s 2013-14 estimate said cable would surpass broadcast TV for the first time.
+Writing in Forbes, media and advertising consultant Brad Adgate said cable TV "was in its zenith" in the early 2010s because more than 100 million households subscribed to pay TV and the industry's 2013-14 estimate said cable would surpass broadcast TV for the first time.